akapa/escher-request/README.md

 - escherRequest.patch(url[, data[, config]])

-### Presign URL
+### Presigning an URL

-Presigns an url with given expiration (in second, by deafult it is 86400 secs, aka 24 hours)
+Presigns an url with given expiration (in second, by deafult it is 86400 secs, aka 24 hours).
+Mostly useful for integrating part of a front-end into an iframe.

 ```js
 escherRequest.preSignUrl('http://www.example.com/etwas?a=4', { expires: 300 })